daniilidis-group/penncosyvio/website/content/download/index.md

 The installation instructions and scripts have been tested on Ubuntu 14.04.
 Porting the scripts to any unix-like operating system should be straight forward.
-The Windows OS is not supported, but we provide raw download links so you can piece the data together yourself.
-See section
+The Windows OS is not supported, but we provide raw download links so you can [piece the data together yourself](#manual_download).

 The full data set, without the frames extracted, has a size of about 25GB.
 If frames are extracted for all cameras and all sequences, the total size balloons to more than 100GB, so having some head room is definitely a good idea.
-For most purposes, 50GB should be more than enough spacce.
+For most purposes, 50GB should be more than enough space.

 ## Running the Installer